venGaza/ukdah/README.md

 * [nodeJS](https://nodejs.org/en/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 * [expressJS](https://expressjs.com/) - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 * [SQLite](https://www.sqlite.org/index.html) - SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+* [Docker](https://www.docker.com/) - Docker provides container software that is ideal for developers and teams looking to get started and experimenting with container-based applications.

 ## Authors